Button

 You can always add buckets.
 You might find after doing this exercise you missed one.
 If that happens, you are more than getting the hang of this:)

-Kinds of Buckets
+A Variety of Buckets

 Buckets are topics or themes.
 Some examples: